SREhttp/2 Manual ||

 These privileges are compared to the required privileges.
 If a match is found,

 the client is granted access.
 Otherwise, continue checking.
+Note that, depending on the value of ALWAYS_GET_PRIVS,

 an authorization response may be sent, even if an acceptable INHOUSEIPS privilege is specifed.